ogjoaoc/roblox-library/README.md

-# Competitive Programming Template
+# Competitive Programming

-This project consists of a template for competitive programming teams, containing automatic PDF generation with code and theory.
+Repository with algorithms for cp.

 ## Table of Contents